Proto:Sonic the Hedgehog CD (Sega CD)/v0.02

 - "Sonic - You Can Do Anything" had Utoku's vocals re-recorded for the final.
 Interestingly, this version is featured in the 1998 Japanese CD album SONICTEAM "PowerPlay" ~Best Songs from SonicTeam~.
 It is also the version that plays in the bonus opening cinematic included in Sonic Jam.

-- Palmtree Panic's past theme is stored as CD audio, while in the final it was remade into sequenced audio.
+- Palmtree Panic's past theme is stored as CD audio, while in the final it was remade into sequenced PCM audio.
 It also uses a different mix.

 "I'm outta here!"

-Time traveling doesn't seem to work correctly, as attempting to travel using the spinners will instead cause the current level to restart rather than letting you warp through time (the time warp appears short here because the black screens were trimmed out of the GIF).
+Time traveling doesn't seem to work correctly, as attempting to travel using the spinners will instead cause the current level to restart rather than letting Sonic warp through time (the time warp appears short here because the black screens were trimmed out of the GIF).

 Sonic 1's programming was used as the basis for Sonic CD, but at this point in time the physics have yet been fully optimized for this game, resulting in many oddities listed below: